-Social Media Guide for Parents: Empowering Tips to Support Teens
+Social Media Guide for Parents: Tips to Support Teens

 In today’s digital world, social media has become a significant part of teenagers’ lives, offering opportunities for communication, creativity, and connection.
 However, it also presents risks like cyberbullying, unhealthy comparisons, and online addiction.
 As parents, navigating the complexities of social media can be challenging, but with the right strategies, you can ensure your teen uses it safely and responsibly.